-The Statement of Accounts gives an overview of the Authority's finances for 2023/24, but the Narrative Report also outlines some of our key initiatives and how these influence the financial position of the Authority.
-Although the outturn shows an overspend, I am pleased to report that the Authority still has adequate reserves and balances and that the financial position remains strong.
+The Statement of Accounts gives an overview of the Authority's finances for 2024/25, but the Narrative Report also outlines some of our key initiatives and how these influence the financial position of the Authority.
+Although the outturn shows an overspend and continued pressure, I am pleased to report that the Authority still holds an adequate level of reserves and balances and that the financial position remains sound.